 Mastering the fine points of customer service is a never-ending challenge in part because customer expectations and desires change all the time.
 In fact, they’re different now from the last time you spoke with your customer.”

-Shonali Burke is an accredited, award-winning communication consultant and sought-after speaker based in the Washington, D.C., metro area with a national reach and international network.
+Shonali Burke is an accredited (link no longer active), award-winning communication consultant and sought-after speaker based in the Washington, D.C., metro area with a national reach and international network.
 Her blog, Waxing Unlyrical, looks at public relations, communication strategy, and social media.

 “Great customer service makes me feel as if, even though I may be one of several hundred, or thousand, or millions of customers of a particular company, I’m still unique enough for the company to pay attention to me and my needs.
 That means things like – in addition to having a great product/service – replying to me promptly; fixing my problems (if I have them), answering my questions honestly and every now and then, thanking me – especially when I don’t expect it – for being a customer.